HybrisMC/HybrProxy/README.md

 To use it you need to have [NodeJS 16](https://nodejs.org/download/release/v16.20.0/) or [above](https://nodejs.org/en/download) installed for HybrProxy to build correctly.

-Linux is currently not working and needs to be fixed.

-MacOS and Windows can use 16+.
+Linux, MacOS, and Windows can use 16+.

 **This is a pre-release version and may contain bugs, as it's still being worked on.**